JoshuaLampert/KernelInterpolation.jl/README.md

 ```julia
 julia> nodeset = homogeneous_hypercube(5, 2, (-2, -1), (2, 1))
 ```
 Here, we specified that the hypercube has 5 nodes along each of the 2 dimensions (i.e. in total we have $5^2 = 25$) nodes and the boundaries of the cube are given by the lower left corner located at (-2, -1) and the upper right corner at (2, 1).
-Similarly, `NodeSet`s can be constructed by the functions `random_hypercube`, `random_hypersphere` or `random_hypersphere_boundary` of by directly passing a set of nodes to the constructer of `NodeSet`.
+Similarly, `NodeSet`s can be constructed by the functions `random_hypercube`, `random_hypersphere` or `random_hypersphere_boundary` of by directly passing a set of nodes to the constructor of `NodeSet`.
 Besides the `nodeset`, we need the function values at the nodes.
 Let's say, we want to reconstruct the function $f(x) = \sin(x_1\cdot x_2)$.
 Then, we can create the vector of function values by
 ```julia
 julia> f(x) = sin(x[1]*x[2])
 julia> ff = f.(nodeset)